MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/implementing-controls-using-typescript.md

 ## Implementing component logic

-The next step after implementing the manifest file, is to implement the component logic using TypeScript.
+The next step after implementing the manifest file is to implement the component logic using TypeScript.
 The component logic should be implemented inside the `index.ts` file.
-When you open the `index.ts` file in Visual Studio Code, you will notice that the four important classes are predefined.
+When you open the `index.ts` file in the Visual Studio Code, you notice that the four essential classes are predefined.
 Now, let's implement the logic for the code component.

 1. Open the `index.ts` file in the code editor of your choice.
 2. Update the `TSLinearInputComponent` class with the following code: